mar-foo/unimi-cli/README.md

 > cd university-cli
 ~~~

-Move the executable, you will find it in `bin/windows/university-cli.exe`, in a directory in your [PATH](https://stackoverflow.com/questions/45072617/default-values-of-path-variables-in-windows-10).
+Move the executable in a directory in your [PATH](https://stackoverflow.com/questions/45072617/default-values-of-path-variables-in-windows-10), you will find it in `bin/windows/university-cli.exe`.
 <!-- Alternatively if you have `GNU Make` installed you can simply run:

 ~~~ sh